johnlees/seer/README.md

 uncorrected p-value, corrected p-value, odds-ratio of effect size and optionally samples the sequence element appears in

+To use covariates add --covar\_file and --covar\_list.
+The format of the latter is the columns in the --covar\_file to use, comma separated.
+They are assumed to be categorical, unless a q is added.
+For example, to use columns 1, 2 and 5 where column 2 is quantitative, run

+    ./seer -k dsm_input.txt.gz -p metadata.pheno --covar_file covariates.txt --covar_list 1,2q,5

 Interpreting the output
 --------------
 Run the post analysis program filter_seer